murphygroup/cellorganizer-documentation_old/source/Spharm_Tutorial/spharm_tutorial.md

     ![run_simulation_CB](../source/Spharm_Tutorial/images/run_simulation_CB.png)

     **Note:** It's possible that the Run button doesn't appear.
-This may caused by the Mcell binary path not being set if it is not already.
+This may be caused by the Mcell binary path not being set if not by default.
 Go to the Preferences tab under CellBlender and navigate to the option to set Mcell Binary Path.
 Depending on your device, this path should then be set to:

     Linux: `/home/[user]/blender-[version]/[version number]/scripts/addons/cellblender/bin/mcell`
     Windows: `C:\Users\[user]\AppData\Romaing\Blender Foundation\Blender\[user]\scripts\addons\cellblender\bin\mcell`